codingforeveryone/READMEs/scope-and-hoisting.md

 -

-Variable scope is the region where the variable is accesible from, or also, where it is visible.
+Variable scope is the region where the variable is accessible from, or also, where it is visible.

 Variables have local scope or global scope and all variables declared outside of a function are in the global scope.
 This means they are available everywhere.

 Unlike most languages which have block-level scope, JavaScript has what is called function-level scope.
-Variables which are declared inside a function are local variables (to the function they are in) and are only accesible inside that function or to a function inside the function.
+Variables which are declared inside a function are local variables (to the function they are in) and are only accessible inside that function or to a function inside the function.

 -